KhoaBThanh/KhoaBThanh/index.md

 electronic commerce, consumer behaviour, online trust, and the use of machine learning on business data.

 I have been named in the Top 2% list of the world's most-cited scientists.
-Source: [TOPSCINET – Verified Profile](https://topscinet.com/scientist_profile/Khoa,%20Bui%20Thanh/2019/?stype=single_year)
+Source: [Verified on TOPSCINET](https://topscinet.com/scientist_profile/Khoa,%20Bui%20Thanh/2019/?stype=single_year)

 Google Scholar records 2,844 citations and an h-index of 26 for his work (September 2026).
 He holds a PhD in Business Administration from Ho Chi Minh